GaglianoTaliun-Lab/PheWeb2-API/README.md

 | Variable of Interaction Testing                     | interaction   | string                              | false     |
 | Category of stratification (Can be more than one)   | interaction   | "stratification.*" (where *=string) | false     |

-You can see pheno-list-example.csv for an example.
+Refer to pheno-list-example.csv for an example.
-Then with your 'pheno-list.csv' properly filled out, run:
+Then with 'pheno-list.csv', run:

 `pheweb phenolist import-phenolist "/path/to/pheno-list.csv"`